-Appropriate covariates were determined by the same process described in Chapter 8.
-Two covariates were relevant for all four samples: The child's age on the date of the child's initial BDI assessment and the child's Functional Ability (FAI) Total Score determined on the assessment closest in time to the initial BDI test.
-The child's initial Battelle score was also used as a covariate in certain analyses (see below).
-Using the same covariates for each BDI Subscale meant that homogeneity of slope was achieved and each covariate was significant for most, but not every, analysis.
+Appropriate covariates were determined by the same process described in Chapter VIII.
+Two covariates were relevant for all four samples: The child's age on the date of the child's initial BDI assessment and the child's Functional Abilities Index (FAI) Total Score determined on the assessment closest in time to the initial BDI test.
+The child's initial Battelle score was also used as a covariate in certain analyses.
+Using the same covariates for each BDI subscale meant that homogeneity of slope was achieved and each covariate was significant for most, but not every, analysis.